pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 There are multiple other techniques to improve the performance of your local vector database:

 - **Shorten embeddings**: The storing and retrieval of embeddings can be improved by "shortening" the embedding.
 To do that, you just strip away numbers from your vector.
 For example `[0.56, 0.12, -0.34, 0.78, -0.90]` becomes `[0.56, 0.12]`.
-Thats it, you now have a smaller embedding that is faster to read out of the storage and calculating distances is faster because it has to process less numbers.
-The downside is that you loose precission in your search results.
+That's it, you now have a smaller embedding that is faster to read out of the storage and calculating distances is faster because it has to process less numbers.
+The downside is that you loose precision in your search results.
 Sometimes shortening the embeddings makes more sense as a pre-query step where you first compare the shortened vectors and later fetch the "real" vectors for the 10 most matching documents to improve their sort order.

 - **Optimize the variables in our Setup**: In this examples we picked our variables in a non-optimal way.
 You can get huge performance improvements by setting different values:
     - We picked 5 indexes for the embeddings.
 Using less indexes improves your query performance with the cost of less good results.